JohannaSnow/nodeExpressBasicSetup/readme.md

 For now, let's install the node modules we need.
 In the console and still in the project folder type the following:

-* npm install express -- save
+* npm install express --save

 ![alt text](pics/1 - installExpress.png)